Middle Tennessee State University will grant tuition and fee credits for students

 period means that you will be charged for 25% for each credit hour dropped.
 Please

-refer to the Fall 2013 Registration Guide for fee adjustment periods or Important Dates for the fee adjustment periods.
+refer to the current semester's Registration Guide for fee adjustment periods or Important Dates for the fee adjustment periods.

 Even Course Exchange